 The South enjoys a respite of peace in their remote corner, where it is hot and humid, crawling with insects, and infected with malaria.
 Like frogs and toads sharing the same hole, people live together with the birds.
 Your rulers wear their hair short and never have long heads.
 The people decorate their bodies.
 You float on the three rivers or row in the five lakes, but have never been steeped in music or reformed by laws.
 Even though some Qin and Han convicts brought the true Chinese pronunciation, the unpleasant tongues have not been transformed.
 You may have a ruler and a court, but the ruler is overbearing and his subordinates violent.
 For instance, first Lio Shao murdered his father, then Xiulung committed incest with his mother.
 To commit such breaches of morality makes you no better than birds and beasts.
 On top of this, the princess of Shanyin asked to buy husbands to commit debauchery, caring nothing about how people ridiculed her.
 You, sirs, are still soaked in the old customs, and have not yet been transformed by ritual.
 You can be compared to the people of Yangdi who did not realize that goiters were ugly.

 In the beginning, much of the invaders’ transformation was driven strictly by practicalities.
 These steppe nomads had no knowledge of farming, no experience ruling over a sedentary populace.
 They found that the draconian approach only got them so far; at some point, they had to learn to husband the land and administrate the society that worked it.
-They had only one source of help for doing so: the very same bureaucrats who had been running things prior to their arrival.
+They had only one source of help for doing so: the very same mandarins who had been running things prior to their arrival.
 As these latter penetrated the ranks of their overlords, their values seeped in as well, until after some decades the conquered had remade their conquerors in their own image.
-By the second half of the era of division, the kings of several erstwhile barbarian states of Northern Inner China were actively vying — albeit none of them ultimately any more successfully than the Jin dynasty — to claim the Mantle of Heaven and crown themselves the Chinese emperor.
+By the fifth century AD, the kings of several erstwhile barbarian states of Northern Inner China were actively vying — albeit none of them ultimately any more successfully than the Jin dynasty — to claim the Mantle of Heaven and crown themselves the Chinese emperor.
 “Our home was originally desert and steppe, and we were barbarians,” confessed one of them with affected Confucian humility.
 “With such a background, how could I dare place myself in the distinguished line of Chinese emperors?”
 Now, however, things had changed.
 Northern Inner China would remain Chinese after all, not through any instrument so crude as counterrevolution but through slow, subtle assimilation.
 “With time and patience, the mulberry leaf becomes a silk gown,” runs a Chinese proverb.

 (A full listing of print and online sources used will follow the final article in this series.)